 As far as palaces go, Blenheim Palace is a real gem.
 This spectacular Oxfordshire mansion is one of England’s largest houses and was built between 1705 and 1722.
-It’s situated next to the scenic River Glyme and is home to the incredibly lucky 11th Duke and Duchess of Marlborough.
-Us ordinary people can discover what it’s like living in this gorgeous home however, as it’s been open to the public since 1972!
+It’s next to the scenic River Glyme and home to the incredibly lucky 11th Duke and Duchess of Marlborough.
+Ordinary people can discover what it’s like living in this gorgeous home as it’s been open to the public since 1972!

-The history of Blenheim Palace: dream country mansion
+The History of Blenheim Palace: Dream Country Mansion

 Birthplace of Winston Churchill

-Blenheim Palace for families
+Blenheim Palace for Families

 Blenheim Palace is a great day out for the whole family.
 Pick up a family quiz upon arrival and play as you walk through the exquisite rooms.
 Friendly guides will be on hand to help you with some answers if you get a bit stuck!
 Little ones will also love riding the Miniature Train to the Walled Garden, the Marlborough Maze and Butterfly House.
 There’s so much to explore!

 Blenheim Palace entry tickets are easy to purchase and Oxford is easy to reach by train.
 If you’re travelling from central London, why not check out a Cotswolds and Blenheim Palace tour?
 You’ll see some stunning English countryside and enjoy an unforgettable experience exploring Blenheim Palace.

 - What are the Best Parks to Visit in London for Spring?